FAQs: Furloughs and temporary FTE reduction

 May staff identified for furlough use paid time off instead of unpaid time off?

-During furlough, employees cannot substitute paid time off for scheduled furlough time except to maintain employer-paid insurance.
+During furlough, employees cannot substitute paid time off for scheduled furlough time except to maintain employer-paid insurance in accordance with policy.
 Since an employee receives their full pay when using paid time off, having employees use paid time off during this period defeats the essential cost reduction goal of the mandatory furlough.

 Will an employee whose furlough period includes a paid holiday be paid for the holiday?

 Yes.
-Employees will be paid for the holiday, whether or not they are furloughed or in unpaid status the day before the holiday.
-As a result, although a furlough period may include a paid holiday, managers should consider in their planning that there will be no associated salary savings for that day.
+Employees who are on furlough will be paid for the holiday even if they are in unpaid status the day before the holiday.
 Holiday pay received by an employee who is receiving unemployment benefits for that week will reduce the amount of the employment benefit received by the employee for that week.
 (See “How are unemployment benefits calculated?” below.)
-Holiday pay is not automatic – Holiday Paid (hours) must still be entered into Workday or Kronos to be paid for the holiday, as usual, to ensure holiday credit is not banked.
+Holiday pay is not automatic – Holiday Taken Time Off (hours) must still be entered into Workday or Kronos to be paid for the holiday, as usual, to ensure holiday credit is not banked.

 Furloughs don’t affect accruals, months of service toward a higher vacation accrual rate, progression start date, seniority, and time off and company service date.
 What transactions do I need to make to make sure this happens?

-For a reduction in FTE, UWHR will perform monthly audit upon the conclusion of a temporary layoff reduction in FTE to true up months of service, vacation and sick time off accruals, and progression adjustments.
+For a temporary reduction in FTE, UWHR will perform a monthly audit to correct months of service, vacation and sick time off accruals, and progression adjustments at the conclusion of a temporary FTE reduction.
 Departments do not need to take any action.

 What is the effect of furlough on retirement plan contributions and employer-paid insurance?